 Some homeowners can be weird, and they might not include you as quickly or build a relationship with you as fast knowing that you are a renter that could up and leave at the end of your lease.

-While there may be rentals in newer communities, understand that most developers are in the business of building and selling homes, not renting them.
+While there may be some rentals in some new home communities, understand that most developers are in the business of building and selling homes, not renting them.

 Could you strike up a conversation with a new home salesperson who just happens to know of a homeowner looking for a renter?
 It’s possible, but again, their focus is going to be more on selling homes, not on helping you find a rental.